trixi-framework/TrixiBottomTopography.jl/docs/src/trixishallowwater_jl_geo_data_examples.md

 ### Setup and data loading

-First, we include the necessary packages:
+First, we include the necessary packages and load the topography data:

 ```@example geo1d
 # Include packages